Drug & Alcohol Rehab in Dorset

 Twenty-four-seven care is on hand, and patients benefit from a completely substance-free environment giving the mind and body a total break.

-NHS services are an outpatient provision meaning that people live at home but go to the local centre to receive treatment.
+NHS services are an outpatient provision, meaning that people live at home but go to a local centre in Dorset to receive treatment.
 This might be a group session or one-to-one.

 Please call our 24-Hour Helpline: 0800 326 5559